Jbleezy/BO1-Reimagined/README.md

 * Unlimited zombies

 ## TODO:
-* Fix alive players movement being stopped when other players spawn in (caused from .sessionstate)
-* Fix projectiles disappearing
 * Fix trap g_spawn error (getting hit twice and running through a trap causes g_spawn?)
 * Find out how to get MagicBullet() to not effect players (for starbust QED weapons)
 * Five: rebuilding glass barriers puts back the glass instead of wooden barriers